Body Boundaries

 With noticing.

-Those overlooked places—the soft folds, the curves where skin meets skin, the areas that shift every time you move—don’t get much attention in skincare.
+Those overlooked places — the soft folds, the curves where skin meets skin, the areas that shift every time you move — rarely receive much attention in skincare.

 But they’re alive.